Volv1t3/SystemDesign/TheoryModule/Writerside/topics/Project-1-―-Pizza-Delivery-System.md

         </tr>
         <tr>
             <td>ACCMA02</td>
-            <td>Customer Registration Allows Prefference Storage</td>
+            <td>Customer Registration Allows Preference Storage</td>
-            <td>The system should allow a registered user to input prefferences on shipping, billing, and payment methods, such that the information is not re-entered again.</td>
+            <td>The system should allow a registered user to input preferences on shipping, billing, and payment methods, such that the information is not re-entered again.</td>
         </tr>
         <tr>
             <td>ACCMA03</td>